 During the Call

-The summit observer (OBS) will set skype to share the desktop on their machine and display one of the telops workstation screens via it. this is the screen on which they will display the target acquisition.
-You should be able to see that and comment on the target field as OBS acquires the target.
+The summit observer will set skype to share the desktop on their machine and display one of the telops workstation screens via it. this is the screen on which they will display the target acquisition.
+You should be able to see that and comment on the target field as the Observer acquires the target.
 Once the first data frames come in, you will have two options: either just watch the frames on the skype session, or download them via the gateway session in your browser.

 Accessing your Data via the Gateway